Home / Career Guides / Accounting Assistant

 Tax accounting assistants

-Tax accountants work to prepare tax returns, make payments to the government, and help both individuals and companies minimize the burden of taxes.
-Auditors work with companies to ensure their financial records are accurate and avoid problems with the government or investors.
+Tax accountants prepare tax returns, make payments to the government, and help individuals and companies minimize their tax burden.
+They also work with companies to ensure their financial records are accurate and avoid problems with the government or investors.

 Forensic accounting assistants

-Some firms specialize in forensic accounting, which reviews records and looks for any wrongdoing or criminal behavior.
+Some firms specialize in forensic accounting, which reviews records and looks for wrongdoing or criminal behavior.
 These accountants are often called expert witnesses in court cases.
-Some project-specific accountants work with a project manager to assess the budget and timeline for certain projects, help them cut costs, and stay on top of payments and invoices.
+Some project-specific accountants work with a project manager to assess the budget and timeline for certain projects, help them cut costs, and manage payments and invoices.

 Government accounting assistants